WebAssembly/spec/spectec/test-prose/TEST.md

     - global_u0* is [global_1] :: global*.
     - globaltype_u1* is [gt_1] :: gt*.
     - the global global_1 is valid with the global type gt_1.
-    - Under the context C with .GLOBALS appended by [gt_1], the global sequence global* is valid with the global type sequence gt*.
+    - the context C' is the context C with .GLOBALS appended by [gt_1].
+    - Under the context C', the global sequence global* is valid with the global type sequence gt*.

 Globals_ok/empty
 - [] is valid with the global type sequence [].